scytherswings/Plex-Board/README.md

 There's a large list of features I plan to support in the future and I take all requests into consideration.
 If there is something you'd like to see, feel free to chat about it on Gitter, or create a feature request ticket.

-Here are a few screenshots of v0.4.2:
+Here are a few screenshots of v0.4.2 (the last major UI update):
 ![Now-Playing](http://i.imgur.com/WjyXjMv.png)

 ![Recently Added](http://i.imgur.com/C0ZEvvW.png)